SibhatY/habit-tracker/README.md

 - **Splash Page & Dashboard Completion:** Fully develop the splash page and dashboard to provide an overview of user habits and achievements.
 - **UI Improvement:** Enhance the UI to make it more visually appealing and professional.
 - **User Authentication:** Add user authentication to allow personal accounts and secure access to user data.
-- **Backend Integration:** Implement a Python-based backend API to handle processing and storage.
+- **Backend Integration:** Implement a Node.js backend API to handle processing and storage.
 - **Database:** Use MongoDB for consistent data storage, allowing user profiles and habit tracking through multiple sessions.